Albert Rowe (physicist): Air defence and radar

 E. H. Putley described Rowe as a complex character with a strong sense of mission, so, difficult to live with.
 However, Putley supports Rowe's decisions in giving priority, and most of TRE's resources, to the completion of the Chain Home and Chain Home Low systems in 1938–1939, and also continuing research in 1940 on developing aircraft interception radar and centimetric radar with the cavity magnetron.
 Despite some opposition from RAF Bomber Command, who thought that the project would not produce large-scale results, Rowe, assisted by Alec Reeves, also led in the development of the Oboe navigation system and the ground-scanning H2S radar.

 Rowe instituted a practice of bringing military personnel in to meet with the engineers and scientists.
 These were known as "Sunday Soviets" and were initially held at the Grosvenor Hotel in Swanage.
 After the TRE moved to Malvern College they were held on site.
 Any good ideas that were proposed could be approved immediately.
 This gave the British radar establishment an advantage over their German counterparts, who did not enjoy such a close relationship between military men and scientists.
-Rowe liked to say that if the Battle of Waterloo was won on the playing fields of Eaton, the Battle of Britain was won on the playing fields of Malvern.
+Rowe liked to say that if the Battle of Waterloo was won on the playing fields of Eton, the Battle of Britain was won on the playing fields of Malvern.
 He wrote about his experiences in his book One Story of Radar (1948).
 In 1976, Bernard Lovell noted in The Times that "In 1946 Rowe was awarded the American Medal for Merit for his distinguished services to the Allied War effort, but beyond the award of the CBE in 1942, his own country failed to recognise him as one of the critical agents of survival and victory."
+(Note: Rowe received his Medal for Merit, the highest award the US government can make to a [foreign] civilian, in 1947.)